 The Louvre Museum in Paris is immense, and one could spend a week exploring its exhibits.
-Unfortunately, most of us don't have that kind of time.
-So here is a brief guide so you can find out how to get the most out of one of the world's top art museums.
+Most of us don't have that kind of time so here is a brief guide on how to get the most out of one of the world's top art museums.

 Difficulty: Hard (but worth all the effort)

 Time Required: One day (preferably) or a half-day

 The Louvre Museum is magnificent, a huge Classical building in the centre of Paris housing one of the world’s greatest art galleries.

 If you stretched it out end to end it would cover several football fields.

 It was originally a fortress but was rebuilt in the grand Renaissance style from 1546 under François I as a royal palace.
 Subsequent monarchs added to it, keeping the style of the original.
 In 1793 that the Louvre opened as a public art gallery during the French Revolution.

 Originally the Palace housed the French King’s personal art but with Napoleon raging through Europe, looting the palaces and property of the royal families and aristocracy and taking the art works as war booty, the Louvre rapidly attained the status of the world’s largest art gallery.
 So it's not surprising that today the Louvre is the world’s most visited museum.
 Prepare yourself if you want to get the most out of your visit.